imalitavakoli/learn-html/README.md

 Decided to be a web designer or frontend developer today?
 You came to the right place.
 **Here we're gonna learn HTML, simple and fast!**

 You won't see me talk too much, but see codes a lot!
-And the only way to learn a coding language, is to get your hands dirty with it, open up a text editor, and just start typing!
-That's exactly what we're going to do.
+And the only way to learn a coding language, is to get your hands dirty with it, **open up a text editor, and just start typing**!
+That's exactly what we're going to do. **If you don't understand everything at this moment** (e.g., why to write this or that symbol), **don't worry**!
+Simply watch my sample codes and then try to write the exact (or similar) codes yourself!
+Just do it!
+Right now, you don't have to know every little detail...
+You like to learn fast (and maybe earn some money as a web designer or frontend developer), right?
+So don't worry about theoretical stuff or history mystery at this stage!
+There's always time to study and learn such stuff...
+So here, we're just going to focus on the main stuff and aim to learn HTML a.s.a.p :rocket: